dotnet/machinelearning/docs/code/DataViewRowCursor.md

 function.
 It may be helpful to understand how it works intuitively so that we can understand `Batch`'s requirements: when we reconcile the outputs of multiple cursors, the consolidator will take the set of cursors.
 It will find the one with the "lowest" `Batch` ID.
-(This must be uniquely determined: i.e. no two cursors should ever return the same `Batch` value.)
+(This must be uniquely determined: no two cursors should ever return the same `Batch` value.)
 It will iterate on that cursor until the `Batch` ID changes.
 Whereupon, the consolidator will find the next cursor with the next lowest batch ID (which should be greater, of course, than the `Batch` value we were just iterating on).